Wootan-Yu/Wootan-Yu/README.md

 1. **Physics Simulation Engine with SFML**
    Developed a custom physics simulation engine from scratch using SFML, focusing on collision detection, object interaction, and realistic movement within a 2D environment.

-2. **2D Game with Realistic Physics**
-   Created a game where players interact with physics-based puzzles, utilizing C++ and SFML for both graphics rendering and physics simulation.
+2. **Geometry Wars: A Simple Game made with SFML** Created a game where you shoot moving enemies spawned at random location, utilizing C++ and SFML for game development.

-3. **IExercise: a Cross-Platform App with Flutter**
+3. **IExercise: A Cross-Platform App with Flutter**
    Developed a mobile app using Flutter that provides for tracking and performing various exercise routines.
 The app helps users stay fit and motivated by offering customized workout plans, exercise tracking, and progress monitoring.